dtdas/morsecodes-site/content/blog/fetchxml-liquid-tag-for-read-operations-portals.md

 <br>

-At the top of the Page Template, include the xml code, replacing the sample names with the information from your table.
+At the top of the **Page Template**, include the xml code, replacing the sample names with the information from your table.

 <br>

-Entity name: the table you would like to display data from Order attribute: order by any column name
+Entity name: the table you would like to display data from

+Order attribute: order by any column name

 Note: the following code includes all columns, but if you'd only like to include certain columns, you can specify them by replacing `all-attributes />` with `<attribute name="column1" />` for each column.

 ```{% fetchxml get_some_data %}